-Even if you can't literally walk away, you can roll your shoulders or your neck, do a quick stretch, or if I'm at the office I will walk a few flights of stairs or take a quick lap around the parking lot.
+Even if you can't literally walk away, you can roll your shoulders or your neck, do a quick stretch (or if I were at the office, I could walk a few flights of stairs or take a quick lap around the parking lot).
 Anything to get the blood flowing again and to clear my head, which an elevated heart rate and some movement always do.

 3. Drink a full glass of water.